DiamondLightSource/epics_device/docs/epics_extra.rst

 ..  function:: bool initialise_epics_extra(void)

-    If any of the functionality documented here is to be used this function must be called exactly once before :func:`iocInit` and before calling any other function list here.
+    If any of the functionality documented here is to be used this function must be called at least once before :func:`iocInit` and before calling any other function listed here.

 ..  function:: void wait_for_epics_start(void)